Warriors of Legend: Reflections of Japan

-Reviews and Anime Community Reception
+Reviews and anime community reception

-The first book has been reviewed by NEO a United Kingdom "Asian Entertainment" magazine, which gave it four out of five stars and where it was one of the "Hot Picks" of the issue.
+The book has been reviewed by Neo, a United Kingdom-based "Asian Entertainment" magazine, which gave it four out of five stars and where it was one of the "Hot Picks" of the issue.
 Its publishing was covered by several anime and popular news sites, including ICv2 (where it was lead article), Ain't It Cool News, Anime News Network, Animation Insider, and Akadot.
-It was also given a brief mention at Websnark after the news of TokyoPop's rights to the Sailor Moon manga lapsing broke.
+It was also given a brief mention at Websnark after the news of Tokyopop's rights to the Sailor Moon manga lapsing broke.

-While the book's reception was largely positive there were some complaints lodged on Sailor Moon Internet Forums and by other members of the community alleging that Genvid was making money from the Sailor Moon franchise without paying royalties to Kodansha, Toei, and Naoko Takeuchi by publishing the book "Unauthorized".
+While the book's reception was largely positive there were some complaints lodged on Sailor Moon internet forums and by other members of the community alleging that Genvid was making money from the Sailor Moon franchise without paying royalties to Kodansha, Toei, and Naoko Takeuchi by publishing the book "Unauthorized".
 Sushil K. Rudranath replied on the Genvid LLC. website that the reason the authors chose to go unauthorized is because Toei did not give them permission to published an authorized, screen shot illustrated work and that the publishers they had approached had turned them down due to the belief that a Sailor Moon based product would not sell, which is why they chose a self-published route.

 Warriors of Legend Tour of Tokyo

 Genvid organized a one-off tour of Tokyo from June 27-early morning June 30, 2006.
-This tour, though small involving only ten tourists, was mentioned on both Anime News Network and on the Japanese website AnimeAnime.
+This tour, though small, involving only ten tourists, was mentioned on both Anime News Network and on the Japanese website AnimeAnime.
 The tour consisted of visiting landmarks and sites covered in the book as well as a stay in the Mielparque Hall hotel in Tokyo, which was the location the headquarters of the Dark Agency in Codename wa Sailor V.